All Episodes

 Hi, welcome back, my friends.

-You are tuned to the nation's leading radio talk show, a nation, a program that it meets and surpasses all audience expectations on a daily basis.
+You are tuned to the nation's leading radio talk show, a nation, a program that meets and surpasses all audience expectations on a daily basis.

-It is the award-winning thrill-packed Rush Limbaugh program.
+It is the award-winning Thrill-Packed Rush Limbaugh program.

-I am America's anchorman, doing play-by-play and commentary of the news.
+I am America's Anchorman, doing play-by-play and commentary of the news here at the Limbaugh Institute for Advanced Conservative Studies.

-The telephone number is 800 282-2882 and the email address rush at EIBNet.com.
+The telephone number is 800-282-2882 and the email address, rush at EIBnet.com.

 So yesterday after the program, I'm sitting here minding my own business, bothering nobody.

-I am I'm working feverishly on today's program.
+I'm working feverishly on today's program.

-Because once once this program is over, I will start working on tomorrow's.
+Once this program is over, I will start working on tomorrow's.

 It's called Show Prep.

-And I uh I'm reading some things on internet, and I notice I've got a flash email from from one of my uh for lack of a better term.
+And I'm reading some things on the internet, and I notice I've got a flash email from one of my, for lack of a better term, I don't like this term, but call it PR persons.

-Here Rush, a Philadelphia news writer wants to know if you will comment on a recent column, see below, by Jerry Mondesire in the Philadelphia Sun, 27 or 20,000 circulation, largely black audience.
+Dear Rush, a Philadelphia news writer wants to know if you will comment on a recent column, see below, by Jerry Mondesire in the Philadelphia Sun, 27 or 20,000 circulation, largely black audience.

 This column is highly critical of Donovan McNabb.